dhuff-sc/CSD228Lab2/docs/001-messenger-adr.md

 ## Content

-As per client requests, we are faced with a following requirements and problems:
+Project requires creation of the data layer as per following requirements:
 - Store basic user data as a participant of a conversation
 - Send messages when offline and have those send when connected to a wireless connection again
 - See a history of a conversation